Qualifying Medical Conditions

 - Substance addiction disorders

-Do You Have Questions About Your Eligibility?
-Contact the Adler Firm, PLLC.
+Questions About Your Eligibility?

 If you have concerns about whether you qualify, we encourage you to call our firm.
 We can arrange for a free consultation at either our Traverse City or Detroit office or over the telephone.
-We are dedicated attorneys who are committed to helping people with their Social Security Disability Insurance claims.
+We are dedicated legal professionals who are committed to helping people with their Social Security Disability Insurance claims.
 To speak with a Social Security lawyer from the firm, call or contact us online.